 “But seek first His kingdom and His righteousness, and all these things will be added to you.”
 (Matthew 6:33 NASB)

-During the Roundtable a few weeks back, the Lord spoke these truths to us through the above Scriptures as well as through the book of Haggai from the Old Testament (I highly recommend reading the entire book in its two chapter entirety during this season):
+Also, read this verse from the book of Haggai (I highly recommend reading the entire book in its two chapter entirety during this season):

 “You look for much, but behold, it comes to little; when you bring it home, I blow it away.
 Why?” declares the Lord of hosts, “Because of My house which lies desolate, while each of you runs to his own house.“ (Haggai 1:9 NASB)